Go to the main content

 Add these plant-based meatballs to your shopping list!

 From meatball subs and meaty spaghetti to Swedish meatballs and Korean lettuce wraps, the creative meat-free possibilities are endless.
 Made from peas, soybeans, wheat, and even mushrooms, no cows were harmed in the making of these innovative meat alternatives.
-For more dinnertime meal inspiration, check out these 12 vegan meatball brands and get cooking today!
+For more dinnertime meal inspiration, check out these seven vegan meatball brands and get cooking today!

 Impossible